Comet (railcar): Comet V

 These cars were ordered in 1999 by NJ Transit and Metro-North Railroad and delivered between 2002 and 2004.
 Unlike previous series which were built by Bombardier, the Comet Vs were built by Alstom.
 The major external differences are a stainless-steel exterior, larger windows, and visible, roof-mounted air conditioning units.
-The Comet Vs usually operate as cab cars on trains bound for New York, as the cab cars "pull" the mix of Comet II and IV cars attached to the trains.
-Many trains servicing Hoboken Terminal operate using a set of 4 to 5 Comet V cars, as well.
+Comet V trailers are almost exclusively used for Hoboken-bound diesel trains.
+Comet V cab cars are also used to lead trains of Comet II/IV trailers, as they lack functional cabs.

 "Comaro" coaches

 The "Comet" name was also applied to two distinct orders of coaches used on NJ Transit lines.
 As both orders had connections to the Arrow series of electric multiple unit (EMU) cars, they have become known as "Comaros", a blend of "Comet" and "Arrow", and a play on the name of the Chevrolet Camaro.